 Calories In/Calories Out Is A Flawed Model

 The process of gaining weight isn’t as simple as one might think.
-The model of “calories in/calories out” that many of us are familiar with is flawed, and doesn’t take into account the complex hormonal and biochemical pathways involved in energy balance, weight gain, and weight loss in the body.
+The model of “calories in/calories out” that many of us are familiar with is flawed and doesn’t consider the complex hormonal and biochemical pathways involved in energy balance, weight gain, and weight loss in the body.

 That’s all quite straightforward and makes sense on first blush, but is it accurate?
 Is a car with just three components a reasonable way to represent the complexity of the human body?
-Moreover, is a car with three components even a reasonable way to represent the complexity of a real car?
+Moreover, is a car with three components even a reasonable way to represent a real car’s complexity?
 The answer is no, and here’s why: A real engine does not just require fuel to run – it requires a precise blend of fuel and oxygen, along with a perfectly timed spark, controlled temperature and humidity, lubrication, and more.
 Furthermore, every engine model might be constructed slightly differently.
-Tip the balance on any of these mitigating factors and the fuel efficiency of the engine will change dramatically, if it manages to run at all.
+Tip the balance on any of these mitigating factors, and the fuel efficiency will change dramatically if it manages to run at all.

 The original thought experiment now seems a lot more complex.
-What happens if we are driving this more realistic car except this time debris has clogged the air filter, preventing oxygen from entering and making conditions impossible for the fuel to burn efficiently?
+What happens if we drive this more realistic car, except this time debris has clogged the air filter, preventing oxygen from entering and making conditions impossible for the fuel to burn efficiently?
 What if the engine oil is depleted and there is excessive friction and wear on the engine parts?
 This is a more accurate representation of the human body and the hormonal mechanisms of weight and energy balance.

 The Role Of Insulin

-Insulin is our body’s main anabolic hormone, meaning it promotes “building” in the body (e.g. the storage of fat), rather than breaking things down.
+Insulin is our body’s main anabolic hormone, meaning it promotes “building” in the body (e.g., the storage of fat), rather than breaking things down.
 Insulin tells our cells to take up glucose from the blood for use, or, if there’s excess, for storage.
-Because weight loss generally requires us to burn through fat stores, we need to control our insulin so that we signal to the body that it should burn fat, rather than store more of it.
+Because weight loss generally requires us to burn through fat stores, we need to control our insulin to signal to the body that it should burn fat rather than store more of it.

 When there is more glucose in the bloodstream than what the body needs to meet energy demands, increased insulin levels signal to the liver and muscles to store glucose in chains of glycogen.
 Once the liver and muscles are filled to the brim with glycogen, the excess glucose is turned into fat (triglycerides) and sent out in the blood to be stored in the fat cells around the body.
 You can think of the liver and muscle as short term, limited storage space for energy in the form of glycogen, and fat cells as long term, essentially unlimited storage space for energy in the form of triglycerides.